 However, we should remember that activated charcoal acts like an abrasive, so if we do not exercise care when applying it, it can also damage the enamel and surface of our teeth.

 For all the DIY tricks we can do at home, there’s nothing like the professional touch of a dentist.
 Of course, this does not mean we have to visit the dentist every other day (who has the time?).

 But it’s always a good idea to schedule an appointment whenever you can make the time to go for dental whitening.

 Visiting a dentist will also help you learn how to perform the other measures more effectively and get better results.
-A dentist can also recommend the right gels, pastes or flossing kits that will suit your teeth without doing harm.
+A dentist can also recommend the right gels, pastes, or flossing kits that will suit your teeth without harming.

-Dental whitening offers you expertise, technical equipment and professional execution which we can’t always perform ourselves.
-So you stand to gain more by occasional balancing your own measures with a trip to the dentist every once in a while.
+Dental whitening offers you expertise, technical equipment, and professional execution, which we can’t always perform ourselves.
+You stand to gain more by occasional balancing your measures with a trip to the dentist every once in a while.

 If any of these teeth whitening measures produce discomfort or reactions in our mouth, you should stop immediately and resume only after consulting a medical professional.